serverless/event-gateway-example/README.md

   -d '{"user":{"name":"Your Name", "email":"your@email.com"}}'
 ```

 Keep an eye on the event gateway logs.
-You should see the `userCreated` event being received and the corresponding function being called.
+You should see the `user.created` event being received and the corresponding function being called.

 **If all goes well, you should get a welcome email.**